-When the geocoding process is finished, the Review/ Rematch Addresses dialog box appears.
-It shows the statistics of the addresses that were matched or not matched.
+When the geocoding process is finished, the Geocoding Addresses dialog box will show the final statistics of the addresses that were matched or not matched.
 You'll rematch the unmatched addresses later in the tutorial.

-12. Leave the rematch criteria as is and click Done to close the Review/Rematch Addresses dialog box.
+12. Click Close to close the Geocoding Addresses dialog box.

 A Geocoding Result layer is added to the map.
-It shows the points that were added to the atlanta\results feature class.
+It shows the points that were added to the atlanta_results feature class.